calderete/the-cult-of-life/pages/commanders/the_botak_security_action.md

 An uncrackable subnovum neuro-stamp follows from his adjutant confirming his order to change the fleet stance with a request for his command key.
 Within a fraction of an imex he completes his reply and all battle platforms and ships under his command begin making low power preparations for battle.
 Within every war platform under his command, eyes began to regard their targets as prey.

 The commander continued his scanning of data, his mind putting every intercepted unaligned communication into context with his recently acquired knowledge of the potential enemy war assets, his battle plan as always in these times depends on deep intelligence.
 The commander refocused the primary viewer to his main charge and regarded the scene filling up his view from the observation deck.
 Several million tekudex ahead of his command ship was an array of ~half a million ships and war platforms, their weapons postured against a gleaming speck that is the commanders most vulnerable charge, an archon envoy pheaton.
-On board the pheaton the honored-envoy-of-peace, who would be devotee to the cult-of-life, pleaded with the belligerent unaligned leaders to accept the terms given them, and vacate the space that was now under the agion protectorate.
+On board the pheaton the honored-envoy-of-peace, who would be devotee to the cult-of-life, pleaded with the belligerent unaligned leaders to accept the terms given them, and vacate the space that was now under the Ogion protectorate.
 On that same pheaton was a device of far ancient origin......a panic button which when pressed summoned the envoy's custodians.

 "Designating enemy battle fleet **Botak**" his adversaries had been named.
 The neuro-com highlighted and persisting the names importance to all on his command link.
 With the call sign designation the _Blades of the Archons_ had prepared for battle as much as they could without further enflaming the brash _Botak_ leaders with telltale heat from fully powered weapons.